-- 7.17 The SCC guidance states that; "...Car clubs will be supported where appropriate...". - 7.18 It is proposed that two private car club vehicles managed and operated by the developer for use by residents only will be provided within the APS.
-These can be booked for use by residents as and when they are needed and will enable them to do without owning a car of their own, and the associated costs. - 7.19 In accordance with the advice received from SCC at the scoping meeting, one of the surface level parking spaces will be allocated as a public use car club car space.
+- 7.17 The SCC guidance states that; "...Car clubs will be supported where appropriate...". - 7.18 It is proposed that two private car club vehicles managed and operated by the developer for use by residents only will be provided within the SPS.
+These can be booked for use by residents as and when they are needed and will enable them to do without owning a car of their own, and the associated costs. - 7.19 Membership of the private car club is proposed to be offered to all residents whilst living at the development. - 7.20 In accordance with the advice received from SCC at the scoping meeting, one of the surface level parking spaces will be allocated as a public use car club car space.